 Interviews are the most anticipated (and dreaded, not to mention!) process each and everyone has to go through before the hiring.
-Before you can get that one perfect developer for your program, one perfect financial expert for your company or one perfect manager to take your delegated tasks to their fruition, you need to sit down with your team, come up with plausible hit-the-nail-in-the-head kind of correct questions, and list down what you want.
-Most of the time, we go by standardized formats and make a hiring decision (Oops!) and this is what happens.
+Before you can hire that one perfect developer for your program, one perfect financial expert for your company or one perfect manager to take your delegated tasks to their fruition, you need to sit down with your team, come up with plausible hit-the-nail-in-the-head kind of correct questions, and list down what you want.
+Most of the time, we go by standardized formats in all our interviews be it tech or non-tech and make a hiring decision (Oops!) and this is what happens.

 After a brainstorming session with your HR team, you start to look for an appropriate candidate.
 Now you are a company that has been doing fairly good!
 Things seem to be going your way.
 You are putting together an engineering team, that understands you, gives the output that you need and you feel it in your bones that you could shake up the market very soon.
 Selecting that perfect hire for your team, who not only takes your ideas to the next level, but also makes every penny that you have spent is worth it.